project-stacker/project-stacker.github.io/docs/reference/stacker_cli.md

         --show-only                             show the images to be published without actually publishing them --force                                 force publishing the images present in the OCI layout even if they should be rebuilt
         --layer-type value                      set the output layer type (supported values: tar, squashfs); can be supplied multiple times (default: "tar")
-        --layer value                           layer to be published; can be specified multiple times
+        --image value                           image to be published; can be specified multiple times

 <a name="stacker-chroot-exec"></a>